tedneward/Research/content/languages/paradigms-for-dummies.md

 #### Section 3: Designing a language and its programs

+"A programming language is not designed in a vacuum, but for solving certain kinds of problems.
+Each problem has a paradigm that is best for it.
+No one paradigm is best for all problems." ...
+"We will look at two interesting cases: languages that support two paradigms (Section 3.1) and layered languages (Section 3.2)."

+##### 3.1: Languages that support two paradigms

+"Many languages support two paradigms, typically one for programming in the small and another for programming in the large.
+The first paradigm is chosen for the kind of problem most frequently targeted by the language.
+The second paradigm is chosen to support abstraction and modularity and is used when writing large programs."

+* **[Prolog](../prolog):** The first paradigm is a logic programming engine based on unification and depth-first search.
+The second paradigm is imperative: the assert and retract operations which allow a program to add and remove program clauses.
+Prolog dates from 1972, which makes it an old language.
+Recent developments in modeling languages based on advanced search algorithms advance both the logic programming and imperative programming sides.
+Modern Prolog implementations have added some of these advances, e.g., support for constraint programming and a module system.
+* **Modeling languages** (e.g., Comet, Numerica [48]): The first paradigm is a solver: constraint programming (see Section 7), local search (see the chapter by Philippe Codognet [8]), satisfiability (SAT solvers), and so forth.
+The second paradigm is object-oriented programming.
+* **Solving libraries** (e.g., Gecode): The first paradigm is a solver library based on advanced search algorithms, such as Gecode [43, 47].
+The second paradigm is added by the host language, e.g., C++ and Java support object-oriented programming.
+* **Language embedding** (e.g., SQL): SQL already supports two paradigms: a relational programming engine for logical queries of a database and a transactional interface for concurrent updates of the database.
+The host language complements this by supporting object-oriented programming, for organization of large programs.
+This example goes beyond two paradigms to show a design with three complementary paradigms.

+---

 Best footnote from the paper: "Similar reasoning *[referencing the statements "With n concepts, it is theoretically possible to construct 2n paradigms.
 Of course, many of these paradigms are useless in practice, such as the empty paradigm (no concepts)"]* explains why Baskin-Robbins has exactly 31 flavors of ice cream.
 We postulate that they have only 5 flavors, which gives 25 − 1 = 31 combinations with at least one flavor.
 The 32nd combination is the empty flavor.
 The taste of the empty flavor is an open research question."